buptkang/buptkang.github.io/about.md

 <br><br>

-The goal of my Ph.D is developing an intelligent tutoring system to let students understand analytical geometry, the core concept to unify the geometric conceptual understanding and the algebraic procedural development.
-Currently, I am building the Bayesian-based adaptation method to diagnose students’ understanding so as to tackle the learning uncertainty.
+In my Ph.D, I have been developing a sketch-based math tutoring system to guide students’ understanding toward the analytical geometry domain knowledge.
+The goal of my Ph.D is to prove its interaction and learnability and their inter-relations.
+In addition, I am further developing a Bayesian-based adaptation method to diagnose students’ understanding so as to tackle the learning uncertainty.

 </p>